 Subsection (a) provides that any individual, including a potential respondent, may register Canadian protection orders.
+In this way, the provision tries to ensure that all parties have the opportunity to provide relevant information to the state.
+Orders, for example, may be modified with custody arrangements.
 Subsection (a) also requires that a person seeking to register a Canadian protection order must present a certified copy of that order.
 The copy must be a writing on paper, thus exempting this requirement from the provisions of the Uniform Electronic Transactions Act.